Contributions from: Alka Gupta, Prasad Kalpurekkal

 - Port-groups created for VTEP & LB MGMT MUST be configured to TRUNKED port

-- 2 resource pools need to be pre-created and it depends upon the deployment option that will be chosen:
+- 2 resource pools need to be pre-created

 2. Deploying & Configuring NSX-T Components: